A Gr\"{o}bner basis for Kazhdan-Lusztig ideals: Kazhdan--Lusztig ideals and the main theorem

 be the {\bf rank matrix} (which we index similarly) defined by

 \begin{example} If $w=365124\in S_6$ then

 \end{example}

-Define the {\bf Kazhdan--Lusztig ideal} $I_{v,w}$ to be the ideal of ${\mathbb C}[{\bf z}^{(v)}]$ generated by all of the size $1+r_{ij}^{w}$ minors of $Z_{ij}^{(v)}$ for all $i$ and $j$.
-As explained by W.~Fulton~\cite{Fulton:Duke92}, these minors defining $I_{v,w}$ must vanish on any point of the Schubert variety $X_w$ (no matter what coset representative is chosen to write the point).
+Define the {\bf Kazhdan--Lusztig ideal} $I_{v,w}$ to be the ideal of ${\mathbb C}[{\bf z}^{(v)}]$ generated by all of the {\bf defining minors}, which are the size $1+r_{ij}^{w}$ minors of $Z_{ij}^{(v)}$ for all $i$ and $j$.
+It follows from \cite[Lemma~6.1]{Fulton:Duke92} that the defining minors vanish on any point of the Schubert variety $X_w$ (no matter what coset representative is chosen to write the point).
 Therefore, $I_{v,w}$ vanishes on $\mathcal{N}_{v,w}$.
 We explained in \cite{WYII} that $\mathcal{N}_{v,w}$ is in fact defined scheme-theoretically by $I_{v,w}$.
 Our argument there required the result of Fulton that these minors actually suffice to define (scheme-theoretically) the matrix Schubert variety.
 However, using only the theorem that $I_{v,w}$ vanishes on $\mathcal{N}_{v,w}$, the arguments of this paper give an independent proof of scheme-theoretic equality, by establishing an equality of Hilbert series (Theorem~\ref{thm:subwordKpoly}).

+Not all these minors are needed to generate $I_{v,w}$.
+To state a smaller generating set, we state some further definitions.
+Give coordinates to an ambient $n\times n$ grid so that $(1,1)$ refers to the southwest corner, $(n,1)$ refers to the northwest corner, and so on.
+Now, to each $v\in S_n$, the {\bf Rothe diagram} $D(v)$ is the following subset of the $n\times n$ grid:

+Alternatively, this set is described as follows.
+Place a dot $\bullet$ in position $(n-w(j)+1,j)$ for $1\leq j\leq n$.
+For each dot draw the ``hook'' that extends to the right and above that dot.
+The boxes that are not in any hook are the boxes of $D(v)$.

+Notice that with these conventions, the coordinates of the boxes of $D(v)$ are exactly the labels for the (unspecialized) variables appearing in $Z^{(v)}$.

+The {\bf essential set} $\Ess(v)$ can be described as the set of those boxes which are on the northeast edge of some connected components of $D(v)$.
+To be precise,